prof-rossetti/georgetown-opim-243-201901/units/unit-4.md

-# Unit 3 Agenda
+# Unit 4 Agenda

 ## Objectives

-In this unit, we'll learn how to use Python to create business intelligence tools.
-We'll use built-in Python modules and third-party Python packages to process CSV-formatted data and visualize insights gleaned from the data.
+In this unit, we'll illustrate the concept of **program-data independence** as we explore integrations between software and datastores.
+We'll focus on the Comma-separated Values (CSV) data format and learn how to use Python to process CSV data.

 ## Slides